|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 Engineered wood flooring is an attractive and modern kind of flooring that has the same surface appearance of solid wood, but greater structural stability.
 One advantage of this is that it is better able to deal with changes in moisture and temperature.
 However, as with any floor, steps need to be taken to ensure it stays in good shape.

-While the floor may deal better than a solid one with water, for example, this does not mean it can be allowed to get soaking wet.
-So when cleaning the floor only limited amounts of water should be used, so a mop should be damp rather than sopping wet.
-Similarly, standing water should not be left there.
+While the floor may cope better with water than a solid one this does not mean it can be allowed to get soaking wet.
+When cleaning the floor only limited amounts of water should be used, so a mop should be damp rather than sopping wet.
+Similarly, standing water should not be left on the surface.

 As with any wooden floor, there is the danger of scratches or dents.
 Items to avoid include stiletto heels or contact with abrasive furniture.
 Castors and table legs can be isolated from the surface by placing furniture pads underneath, preventing damage.
 Also, dust can cause damage if it is allowed to build up, by inflicting minute scratches that build up a cumulative level of damage over time.